JayeshKriplani/Opportunity_Alerts/README.md

 Launch Apache and MySQL services on your local server environment.

-Open the project in your browser by navigating to http://localhost/opportunity_alerts/index.php
+Open the project in your browser